zendesk/ruby-kafka/README.md

 * frequent consumer rebalances, which may indicate unstable network conditions or consumer configurations.

 You can quite easily build monitoring on top of the provided [instrumentation hooks](#instrumentation).
 In order to further help with monitoring, a prebuilt [Statsd](https://github.com/etsy/statsd) and [Datadog](https://www.datadoghq.com/) reporter is included with ruby-kafka.

+#### What to Monitor

+We recommend monitoring the following:

+* Low-level Kafka API calls:
+    * The rate of API call errors to the total number of calls by both API and broker.
+    * The API call throughput by both API and broker.
+    * The API call latency by both API and broker.
+* Producer-level metrics:
+    * Delivery throughput by topic.
+    * The latency of deliveries.
+    * The producer buffer fill ratios.
+    * The async producer queue sizes.
+    * Message delivery delays.
+    * Failed delivery attempts.
+* Consumer-level metrics:
+    * Message processing throughput by topic.
+    * Processing latency by topic.
+    * Processing errors by topic.
+    * Group join/sync/leave by client host.

 #### Reporting Metrics to Statsd